owkin/GrAIdient/Docs/Concepts/GRADIENT_CHECKING.md

 The current solution prefers to deletage the weight modification on the `Layer` component because the `Layer` is already the low level component where the signal flows `forward` and `backward`.
-Thus, the `forwardGC` only appears as a new way to make the signal flow.
+Thus, `forwardGC` appears as a new way to make the signal flow.

 ## Next Chapter